ezeslucky/aithor-docs/README.md

-## 📘 Dify Documentation (Mintlify Edition)
+## 📘 Aithor Documentation (Mintlify Edition)

-Welcome to the documentation repository for Dify.
+Welcome to the documentation repository for Aithor.

 We warmly welcome your contributions — whether it’s proofreading, fixing typos, or submitting new content.
 Please feel free to open issues or PRs if you find anything that could be improved!